President's Report - March 2014

 CNM will be launching a new approach to education at a center in Downtown Albuquerque designed to provide accelerated educational opportunities in key areas and wrap-around support for aspiring entrepreneurs.
 It will provide a bold new educational approach to developing the workforce of tomorrow in a strategic location intended to add synergy to the City’s Downtown revitalization efforts.
-The CNM STEMulus Center will be located in the First Plaza Galeria in the heart of Downtown – it’s scheduled to open in the fall.
+The CNM STEMulus Center will be located in the First Plaza Galleria in the heart of Downtown – it’s scheduled to open in the fall.
 The STEMulus Center is strategically designed to support the region’s workforce and economic needs by compressing and accelerating education so that some of the key gaps in the region’s workforce are addressed sooner rather than later, which is paramount for the region’s economic prospects and quality of life.
 It will also provide more non-traditional students access to CNM technology and labs, which is part of an effort to get more citizens engaged in the power of education.
 The CNM STEMulus Center will also support the University of New Mexico-led Innovate ABQ effort.
 The STEMulus Center will provide space for four strategic functions when it opens:

 Accelerator – The Accelerator will provide wrap-around support services for aspiring entrepreneurs seeking to get their promising business ideas off the ground.
 It will provide mentoring by successful entrepreneurs; an individualized support system; business planning and implementation consulting; all in an effort to accelerate the time an entrepreneur’s idea gets to market.

 Prototyping and Test Lab – CNM will provide community members considering business ventures the ability to use some of the college’s state-of-the-art technology to test their ideas or develop prototypes.
-CNM could allow a new restaurant concept to be tested using a commercial kitchen in the Galeria.
+CNM could allow a new restaurant concept to be tested using a commercial kitchen in the Galleria.
 Other examples of CNM equipment that could be used by community members to test ideas or develop prototypes would be welding labs; woodworking labs; machine-tool technology labs; 3-D printing and digital media technology; etc. Ideas that are tested and vetted at the Prototyping and Test Lab could begin at the Accelerator.

 Bootcamps and Accelerated Learning – Bootcamps, workshops and accelerated learning opportunities will be offered to support businesses and government agencies in the area.
 If a business wants to provide “skill-up” opportunities for its employees in a certain skill that will improve performance for the business and the employee, CNM will develop the accelerated learning opportunity.
 CNM will offer these opportunities at a time convenient for the organization and its employees, such as at lunchtime, before work or after work.
 CNM will also be offering an accelerated associate degree in business.
 If other accelerated associate degrees are in demand, CNM will consider providing more of these accelerated degree opportunities.